OZX SMS client

 Configure your OZX connection

 It is important to mention that the OZX hostname and port plus the username and password are provided by your SMS service provider.
-For example if you contact Vodafone, and ask for an OZX SMS service, you will sign a contract with them, and often an attachment of this contract will contain the connection following information.
+For example, if you contact Vodafone, and ask for an OZX SMS service, you will sign a contract with them, and often an attachment of this contract will contain the connection following information.
 If you subscribe to an SMS service on-line, you will likely find this information in the on-line control panel of your SMS service provider.
-Of course you can always ask your SMS service provider in e-mail and ask what are the OZX server connection details.
+Of course, you can always ask your SMS service provider in e-mail and ask what the OZX server connection details are.

 Check the OZX log